The Library databases have different search interfaces, but they do share basic search principles. Some of these principles are listed below.

 Boolean Searching is the cornerstone to an effective search strategy.
 Boolean searching refers to searching using a combination of words and the three Boolean Operators: AND, OR, NOT.
-A best practice is to capitalize your Boolean Operators.

 AND will make your search smaller.
 If you are retrieving too many records on your topic, try adding another search term with the operator AND.

-For example: "krispy kreme" AND marketing
+For example: chocolate AND Turkey

 OR will make your search bigger.
 If you are retrieving too few records on your topic, try adding another search term with the operator OR.

-For example: (adolescents OR teenagers)
+For example: (confections OR chocolate)

 NOT will exclude a word from your search results.
 If you are retrieving too many records on an unrelated topic, try eliminating a word with the operator NOT.

-For example: dolphins NOT football
+For example: Turkey NOT Thanksgiving